Sir Richard Heaton KCB

 Nicola is also a trustee of the Institute for Voluntary Action Research.
 She chairs our Community Investment Committee.

 Stephen Burns joined the Board in July 2016 to help bring more strategic expertise in housing management and new development to the charity.
 Stephen is the Executive Director for Communities at Peabody, one of London’s largest and oldest housing associations and charities.
 He joined Peabody in 1998 and is now responsible for Peabody’s housing management and community investment.
 He also leads Peabody’s sheltered and supported housing provision.

 Stephen’s work has been based in north Southwark since 1991.
 He has spent 11 years working for charities, technology companies and the welfare to work sector, and also held various voluntary and non-executive positions on Boards, including Trust for London.
-Stephen chairs our Finance, Investment and Audit Committee and sits on the Housing Committee.
+Stephen chairs our Finance, Investment and Audit Committee.

 Shane Holland is a third sector and business consultant, particularly within the artisanal food sector.
 He is Chair of Slow Food London, and Executive Chair of Slow Food UK, and Trustee of food waste charity Plan Zheroes.
 He has many connections within and around Borough Market, and is also a long-serving school governor of Highshore special needs school in Camberwell.

 Shane joined the Board in March 2018 and is a member of the Community Investment Committee.